Why Emotional Intuition Matters: Making Better Decisions

 This includes the amygdala, which is responsible for processing emotional stimuli and generating emotional responses, as well as the prefrontal cortex, which is involved in regulating and controlling those responses.

-When we encounter emotional cues, the amygdala quickly processes the information and generates an initial emotional response.
+When you encounter emotional cues, the amygdala processes the information, generating an initial emotional response influenced by past experiences and cognitive processes.

-The prefrontal cortex then comes into play, helping to interpret and modulate the initial emotional response based on context, social norms, and personal goals.
+The prefrontal cortex interprets and modulates this response based on context, social norms, and personal goals.

 Related: The Role of Cognitive Intuition in Creative Thinking